Jango73/blender-scripts/README.md

 ### mesh_modifiers_utilities.py
 This scripts enables the following operations:
-* Copy the modifiers from a mesh to another
+* Copy the modifiers from an object to another
-* Remove all modifiers from a mesh
+* Remove all modifiers from an object
-* Toggle on/off all modifiers in the viewport
+* Toggle on/off all modifiers of an object in the viewport
-* Toggle on/off specified modifiers in the viewport (in a custom property named Modifiers)
+* Toggle on/off specified modifiers of an object in the viewport
+  * Modifer names must be listed in the object's property named "Modifiers"

 ### lichtwerk_MeshTransfer
 This script is copyright Philipp Oeser.